 emphasize the content and context of his research.

 See How You Appear to Others, graphite, ink and pen on paper, 30" x 44", 2009

-Portrait of Santiago Ramón y Cajal from handmade sketchbook, graphite and ink on paper, 5" x 13"
+Surreal portrait of Santiago Ramón y Cajal from sketchbbok, from handmade sketchbook, graphite and ink on paper, 5" x 13"

 Cajal Inventory, forty five unique 11" x 14" drawings, installation size approximately 72" x 96," graphite, ink, marker and acrylic on paper, 2016

 Cajal Inventory: Study of Cajal's Retina Scientific drawing, pen and

 marker on paper, 11" x 14"